-There are several Medical Schools in the UK, so what compelled you to apply to the specific ones you did?
+There are many Medical Schools in the UK, so what compelled you to apply to the specific ones that you chose?

-Medical Schools will want to know why you chose their institute to apply to, so it is important to have an answer!
-Try to steer clear from generic responses that involve repeating the Medical School’s ranking or that your friends are applying there too.
+Medical Schools will want to know why you’re interested in studying there, so it’s important to have an answer!
+Try to steer clear of generic responses that involve talking about the Medical School’s ranking or saying that your friends are applying there too.

-Instead, take the time to research the Medical School – what makes it different from other Medical Schools?
+Instead, take the time to research the Medical School – what makes it different from others?
 Are there any unique research or placement opportunities that excite you?
 Think about why this particular Medical School is a good fit for you.

-What better way to gain insight than by talking to a Medical student at the university you are applying to?
+What better way to gain insight than by talking to a Medical student at the university you’re applying to?
 They can provide information about:

-Perhaps you know someone who is the Medical School you secured at an interview at and can reach out to them.
+Perhaps you know someone who is studying at the Medical School where you’ve secured an interview and can reach out to them.
 If not, don’t worry!
 Check out the UCAS website – it has the option to chat with students.

-Not only will this give you thorough insight, but will also demonstrate to interviewers that you have taken initiative to learn more about the Medical School and therefore possess a genuine interest in studying there.
+Not only will this give you more insight, it will also demonstrate to interviewers that you have taken initiative to learn more about the Medical School and therefore have a genuine interest in studying there.

 Here are some things to think about when considering why you are a good fit for a particular Medical School:

-Remember, it is a fine balance between being confident in yourself and being cocky – use realistic and personalised examples rather than making grand claims about what you will accomplish whilst you are at Medical School.
+Remember, it is a fine balance between being confident in yourself and being cocky.
+Use realistic and personalised examples, rather than making grand claims about what you will accomplish when you are at Medical School.

-This may seem like a strange one, but it’s very possible that interviewers will be curious to know what extra-curricular activities you plan to take on whilst at Medical School.
+This may seem like a strange one at first, but interviewers will likely be curious to know what extracurricular activities you plan to take part in whilst at Medical School.

-The purpose of this question is to know whether you are someone who can juggle the pressure of Medical School and make time for non-academic commitments.
-Candidates who can do this demonstrate good time-management, which is a key skill for Doctors to have.
+The purpose of this question is to find out whether you are someone who can juggle the pressures of Medical School and also make time for non-academic commitments.
+Candidates who can do this demonstrate good time management, which is a key skill for Doctors to have.

-If there are my new sports or societies you are interested in trying, mention them!
-It is always a plus to show interviewers that you are open-minded and willing to try unfamiliar things.
+If there are any new sports or activities you are keen to try, mention them!
+It’s always a plus to show interviewers that you are open-minded and willing to try unfamiliar things.

 Loading More Content